-The first TPN studies were completed in beagle puppies and paved the way for TPN use in humans.
-Beagle puppies on TPN demonstrate intestinal mucosal atrophy, like seen in human infants on TPN.
-The ability to study the brain and liver composition made animal models vital in TPN development.
+The first TPN studies were completed in beagle puppies and paved the way for TPN use in humans.250 Beagle puppies on TPN demonstrate intestinal mucosal atrophy, like seen in human infants on TPN.251 The ability to study the brain252 and liver composition253 made animal models vital in TPN development.
 However, human companion animals, like dogs are less available for current animal studies.

-A very low order animal model of SBS is emerging in zebrafish, although largely used to study intestinal stem cell plasticity and drivers of adaptation like EGFR and IGF.
-This models advantage is largely due to it allowing fast and less expensive studies, along with genetic modification.
-Now, of course there are many differences, including the lack of stomach and drastic differences in intestinal anatomy and morphology, along with decreased ability to collect blood samples along with tissue sample size.
-These studies are also only completed in adult zebrafish due to size, making inferences to human neonates difficult.
+A very low order animal model of SBS is emerging in zebrafish, although largely used to study intestinal stem cell plasticity and drivers of adaptation like EGFR and IGF.254 This models advantage is largely due to it allowing fast and less expensive studies, along with genetic modification.254 Now, of course there are many differences, including the lack of stomach and drastic differences in intestinal anatomy and morphology, along with decreased ability to collect blood samples along with tissue sample size.254 These studies are also only completed in adult zebrafish due to size, making inferences to human neonates difficult.